laubonghaudoi/LDC/files/LDC.md

 ### About variants Chinese characters

 Variant Chinese characters are Chinese characters that are homophones and synonyms.
-For example, 𥤚 is a variant character of 秋 (‘autumn’).
+For example, 𥤚 is a variant character of 秋 ("autumn").
 These Chinese characters are not actively used in modern times.
 Thus, variant characters are included only in char entries and not in word entries.
 Particularly, some Japanese Shinjitai characters and Vietnamese Chữ Nôm are also included because they are more commonly found in daily life.
-For example, 円 is the Japanese variant for 圓 (“unit of currency”), while it is commonly used to describe the currency unit of Japan.
+For example, 円 is the Japanese variant for 圓, while it is commonly used to describe the currency unit of Japan.

 ## Multi-character entries (word entries)